-Furthermore, HDL levels above 90 mg/dL were not found to be good, even though it is considered good cholesterol.
+Furthermore, HDL levels above 90 mg/dL didn’t prove to be good, even though most researchers consider it good cholesterol.
 Participants with levels above that had a higher chance of dying from noncardiovascular causes than HDL levels in mid-range.

-The standout result was that patients that had low HDL levels had a higher risk of dying from all causes, which means it’s a sign of underlying poor health.
+Patients that had low HDL levels had a higher risk of dying from all causes.
+This means low HDL levels is a sign of underlying poor health.

 Lead researcher and senior scientist at the Institute for Clinical Evaluative Sciences in Toronto, Dr. Dennis Ko, commented that it was unlikely that low HDL directly contributes to heart disease.

 There are various treatments, like niacin, that increase HDL levels, but studies have shown that they do not positively affect the risk of heart complications.
 However, if HDL levels are below 40 mg/dL correlate with an increased risk of heart disease.

 Dr. Michael Shapiro, a member of the American College of Cardiology’s Prevention of Cardiovascular Disease Section, stated that “That is a consistent finding.
 So we can reliably use it as a marker to identify patients at higher risk and see what else is going on with them.”